Meiguode/Karst-vs-no-karst/README.md

 # Karst-vs-no-karst
-Repository for the paper: "Geological substrate mediates soil respiration responses to climate change"
+Repository containing codes for the manuscript: "Contrasting decadal dynamics in global karst and non-karst soil respiration"